• Skip to main content

 The Ghost of Christmas Past flies you to another time.
 You’re in your office with your door shut.
 A face mask with your theater’s logo lies on your desk.
 It’s the COVID era.
 You shudder at the memories.
 The uncertainty.
 The existential questions about the meaning of live performance.
 You wait for the go-ahead to start performances again.
 You wait for audiences to return.
 And wait.
 And wait.
 You don’t know what else to do.

 You’re handed off to the Ghost of Christmas Present and fly forward through time.
-You find yourself hovering above your own desk to last week, a meeting with your staff in progress.
+You find yourself hovering above your own desk, watching a meeting earlier that day with your staff in progress.
 You know exactly what’s going through your mind as you listen in to the brainstorming session: You’re paralyzed.
 What used to work isn’t working anymore.
 A good review in the local paper doesn’t generate clicks on the “Buy Now!” button.
 The slow slide of loss of audience and donors has caught up with your budget.
 Senior staff and the Board decided to cancel the show that was going to start in January.
 “After New Year’s is a dead time,” you rationalize.
 “Even Broadway sees a dip in sales that time of year.”

 You tune back in as your staff pitches ideas.
 “Let’s try something different!
 How about a Gen Z rom com performed in the park?
 How about an audio drama as a podcast?
 How about an AR experience?”
 But you’ve been burned before by new ideas from optimistic, cheery staff members.
 Remember the Tweet Seat incident?
 “No, no,” you see yourself saying.
 “Let’s stick with what we know.
 Call the media rep at the paper again; maybe she can shave another 10% off our print buy.”